424004322/NTCentinel_SDG_PROJEECT/README.md

 Log into the system using the pre-seeded account parameters provided within the relational data dictionaries to bypass access guards and populate the active WinForms user interfaces.

-Developed as a Capstone Synthesis Semestral Requirement for IT Elective 1 (ITELEC1) — National Teachers College.
+Developed as a Cyclical Requirement for IT Elective 1 (ITELEC1) — National Teachers College.